jmcantrell/arch-bootstrap/README.md

 by the Arch Linux ISO.

-When you see the GRUB menu as the live environment is booting, press the <kbd>Tab</kbd> key to edit the kernel command line and add the
+When you see the GRUB menu as the live environment is booting, press
-following:
+<kbd>Tab</kbd> to edit the kernel command line and add the following:

 ```
 script=https://github.com/jmcantrell/bootstrap-arch/raw/main/scripts/init